 Step 3: Apply for Resources

-If you have identified a suitable project type in Step 2: Find Right Project Type, you can find on this page the right guide how to apply for your project type and further information.
+If you have identified a suitable project type in Step 2: Find the Right Project Type, you can find the correct guide on how to apply for your project type, along with further information, on this page.

 Detailed Description Templates